MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 Source code is generated for namespaces or classes that you specified in the **Include filters** dialog.
 That dialog populates the **Include filters** row of the **WinRTAdapter Property Pages** dialog for the **WinRTAdapter** project.

 > [!IMPORTANT]
-> If you installed a release version of the WebView2 SDK and your build fails with `error MIDL2011: [msg]unresolved type declaration [context]: Microsoft.Web.WebView2.Core.ICoreWebView2DispatchAdapter [ RuntimeClass 'WinRTAdapter.DispatchAdapter'  ]`, this is an issue in the release version of the WebView2 SDK and you will need to add the following after the last `</ItemGroup>` in the project file `WinRTAdapter.vcxproj`:
+> If you installed a release version of the WebView2 SDK and your build fails with `error MIDL2011: [msg]unresolved type declaration [context]: Microsoft.Web.WebView2.Core.ICoreWebView2DispatchAdapter [ RuntimeClass 'WinRTAdapter.DispatchAdapter'  ]`, this is an issue in the release version of the WebView2 SDK and you will need to change **Use WebView2 WinRT APIs** to **Yes** in the steps above.
+>
+> Alternatively, add the following after the last `</ItemGroup>` in the project file `WinRTAdapter.vcxproj`:
 >
 >```xaml
 ><ItemGroup Condition="'$(WebView2UseDispatchAdapter)' == 'true'">